hinedavid/Google_Scholar_Spider/README.md

 Retrieve Google Scholar results using python and Scrapy

-Program obtained the results links from googleScholar main page, and each links are run separately using Scrapy. googleScholar_spider add the posibility to extract metadata such as: Author, Publisher, date; using Google & Dublin Core standard.
+Program obtained the results links from googleScholar main page, and each links are run separately using Scrapy. googleScholar_spider adds the posibility to extract metadata such as: Author, Publisher, date; using Google & Dublin Core standard.

 Dublin Core Syntax example: